 cheap suit vs. expensive suit: cost and differences

 But, when you consider how much longer these garments last, the price/value ratio speaks for itself.
-Bespoke suits also show your personal style and allow you to be more creative in what you wear.
+Bespoke suits also showcase your personal style and let you be more creative with your wardrobe.

 Lastly, they give you the edge because a well-cut suit in a great fabric speaks of prestige, class, and underlying confidence.